axelpale/genversion/README.md

 ### genversion.check(targetPath, opts, callback)

-Check if it is possible to generate the version module into `targetPath`.
+Check if it is possible to generate the version module into `targetPath` and does the file need an update.

 **Parameters:**

 - *targetPath:* string.
 An absolute or relative file path.
 Relative to `process.cwd()`.
 - *opts:* optional options.
 Available keys are:
   - *source:* optional string.
 An absolute or relative path to a file or directory.
 Genversion searches for the source package.json along this path.
 Defaults to the value of `targetPath`.
+  - *template:* optional string.
+An absolute or relative path to a custom template file.
+  - *templateEngine:* optional string.
+Defaults to `auto`.
+  - *useSemicolon:* optional boolean.
+Defaults to `false`.
+  - *useDoubleQuotes:* optional boolean.
+Defaults to `false`.
+  - *useBackticks:* optional boolean.
+Defaults to `false`.
+  - *useEs6Syntax:* optional boolean.
+Defaults to `false`.
+  - *useStrict:* optional boolean.
+Defaults to `false`.
 - *callback:* function (err, doesExist, isByGenversion, isUpToDate), where:
   - *doesExist:* boolean.
 True if a file at targetPath already exists.
   - *isByGenversion:* boolean.
 True if the existing file seems like it has been generated by genversion.